-In an automobile engine for example, the input heat comes from the combustion of gasoline filled in the car’s tank while the mechanical work developed is useful to move the car forward.
+In an automobile engine, for example, the input heat comes from the combustion of gasoline fed from the car’s tank, while the mechanical work produced is used to move the car forward.
 Some heat is lost to the ambient air.

-This cycle has been established by the French engineer Nicolas Leonard Sadi Carnot.
-In an ideal Carnot engine the processes are all reversible with no energy leakage.
+This cycle was first established by the French engineer Nicolas Leonard Sadi Carnot.
+In an ideal Carnot engine, the processes are all reversible with no energy leakage.

-Carnot cycle consists of four stages as illustrated either in Figure 3.9a in p-V diagram or Figure 3.9b in T-S diagram.
+A Carnot cycle consists of four stages as illustrated in the figure below, using a p-V diagram on the left and a T-S diagram on the right.